Disney’s California Adventure – Part I: The Broken Blueprints Behind Imagineering’s Golden State Mistake

 Image: Alan Huffman, via Yesterland.com

 Traveling counter-clockwise around the Golden State from Sunshine Plaza, the first “sub-district” guests encounter is Condor Flats.
 This elongated plaza is meant to evoke the setting of a remote Southern Californian desert airfield.
-It’s industrial and militaristic, with steel plates holding back “falling rocks” from desert elements; rotating radar dishes; iron scaffolds.
-Most of the land is made of a palm-lined “runway” open to foot traffic.
+It’s industrial and militaristic, with steel plates holding back “falling rocks” from desert elements; rotating radar dishes; iron scaffolds… Nearly all of the land’s footprint palm-lined “runway” open to foot traffic.

 Actually, Imagineers invented an elaborate backstory for Condor Flats – that this remote, arid airfield was once a hotbed of California’s burgeoning aviation industry.
 Here, pilots risked life and limb to test out new aircraft designs – from propellor planes to supersonic jets and onward to space shuttles.